mobile7/mobile7.github.io/contact.md

 title: Contact Us
 permalink: /contact/
 lang_dir: ltr
-description: Contact us at mobile7 and we will response as soon as possible.
+description: Contact us at PoorTechGuy and we will response as soon as possible.
 ---

 <form method="post" action-xhr="/send" target="_top">